Yvand/Hugo-EntraCP/content/docs/usage/remove.md

 This article describes the steps to remove in order to successfully update EntraCP in your SharePoint farm.

 {{< details "Is it safe to (un)install or update EntraCP in my SharePoint farm?" >}}
-Yes, as long as you follow the steps in the documentation.
-Since EntraCP solution uses the deployment type `ApplicationServer`:
+Yes, as long as you follow the steps in the documentation, as the solution's deployment type (`ApplicationServer`) means that:

 - Deploying/retracting the solution only copies/removes the files on disk (it does not installs/removes the EntraCP features).
 - The features are installed/removed with a specific step, which prevents conflicts.